DREAMassets-org/DREAMassets/sobun/README.md

 # Build a Hub from Scratch

 ## Provisioning RasPi: Get the packages
 The DREAM project uses Linux on the Raspberry Pi.
-Disable Wolfram since it's ridiculously slow to load (less than 100kb/sec) and not used in this project.
+Disable Wolfram since it comes pre-loaded and it's ridiculously slow to update (less than 100kb/sec) and not used in this project.

 ```
 sudo apt-get update